Zennoon/alx-low_level_programming/0x0B-malloc_free/README.md

 basically what the 2D array is; a pointer to an allocated area containing pointers, each of which point to an allocated area containing integers.
 Hopefully, you will understand it better by just looking at the code.

+4-free_grid.c: This function frees up the memory allocated by malloc to create the 2D array from the previous task.
+First, it frees up the inner allocations, or the 'rows', then it frees the pointer to these pointers.